dav-jordan/History-Fact-of-the-day/README.md

 *Not finished yet*

-This is a simple ine page app that sends the user one history fact every day.
+This is a simple one page app that sends the user one history fact every day.